The Ring (Chuck): Personality

 As with his origins, the series has so far revealed very little of the Director's personality, however the Director has proven cautious and calculating.
 In "Chuck Versus the American Hero," he confronted Shaw using a sophisticated hologram rather than expose himself directly to danger, commenting with disbelief that Shaw thought he could meet him face to face.

 The Director is also extremely manipulative.
 He revealed Evelyn Shaw was actually killed by the CIA to turn Shaw to the Ring and claimed the CIA as suspect.
 Eve herself had been turned and ordered the hit to secure Shaw's loyalty.
-In "Chuck Versus the Other Guy," he conspires to gain access to the technical data on the Intersect to complete the Ring's system by taking advantage of Shaw's single-minded desire to avenge his wife's death, and orchestrates a complex series of operations to achieve this objectives.
+In "Chuck Versus the Other Guy," he conspires to gain access to the technical data on the Intersect to complete the Ring's system by taking advantage of Shaw's single-minded desire to avenge his wife's death, and orchestrates a complex series of operations to achieve these objectives.